securingsincity/idotodos/README.md

-# Idotodos_Ex

-The idotodos platform written in Elixir

-# What is I Do Todos
+# I Do To Dos

-It's a service to make wedding invitations and wedding planning easier.
+A service to make wedding invitations and wedding planning easier written in Elixir and JavaScript

 # Getting started
 To start your Phoenix app: